 We believe that exceptional medical care begins with excellent customer service.
 We understand that going to the hospital or doctor’s office can be a pretty scary experience for children and parents alike.
-So, from the moment you step into our doors, we strive to make your overall patient experience as pleasant as possible by providing excellent customer service throughout all aspects of our department.
+So, from the moment you step into our doors at Boston Children's, we strive to make your overall patient experience as pleasant as possible by providing excellent customer service throughout all aspects of our department.

 This includes preparing your child for a difficult procedure or using coping techniques during a procedure to reduce pain, fear and anxiety.